-Veterans Hearing Are Committed To Helping All UK Veterans
+Veterans Hearing Are Committed To Helping UK Veterans With Tinnitus.

 What is tinnitus?

 Tinnitus is a sound heard in the ear without there being a sound within the environment.
 The sound can be anything from a buzz to a whistle and I have even heard of a patient hearing a symphonic orchestra which she found quite disconcerting.

 This is known as musical tinnitus and is usually occurs in older people with hearing loss and musical interest.
 It can be in one ear or two and sometimes difficult to pinpoint where with some clients taking a while to realise it is an internal noise and not external.